Kru-pal/Resume/README.md

 A: If you don’t see the changes right away, it’s likely because your browser is showing an old version of the website.
 Try clearing the cache or doing a hard refresh by pressing `Ctrl + F5` (on Windows) or `Cmd + Shift + R` (on Mac).
 Also, make sure you’ve saved, committed, and pushed your changes to GitHub, and give it a little time for the updates to show up.

-## Credits
+### Credits
+- **Author:** Krupal Patel

+- **Peer Reviewers:**
+  Special thanks to my groupmates for their valuable feedback and peer review:
   - Colin Courtney
   - Karson Perche

+**Inspired by:**
+  - *Technical Communication: A Practical Approach* by William S. Pfeiffer and Kaye Adkins
+  - Andrew Etter’s *Modern Technical Writing* (lightweight markup recommendations)